richardschoen/iforgit/knowledge/PUB400_Testing.md

            IFSREPODIR('/home/BOB/gitrepos/BOBS1')
            ENABLEGIT(*YES)
 ```
-This command sets the GITENABLED and GITREPODIR values in your library.
+This command sets the GITENABLED and GITREPODIR data area values in your library.
 (Run one time).

 ### First time export all source to your new git repo.
 (Repo auto-created)
 ```